-All candidates for admission must take an entrance examination designed to demonstrate their ability to undertake college-level work.
-Three ways of meeting this requirement are available: (1) by taking an examination administered by the Academy, (2) by taking the College Entrance Examination Board's Scholastic Aptitude Test (SAT) and (3) by taking the American College Test (ACT).
+All candidates for admission, except transfer students from another maritime academy, must take an entrance examination designed to demonstrate their ability to undertake college-level work.
+Two ways of meeting this requirement are available: by taking an examination administered by the academy or by taking the College Entrance Examination Board's Scholastic Aptitude Test (SAT).

-Entrance examinations are held at the Academy at 9 a.m. on the first Saturday of each month January through May.
+Entrance examinations are held at the academy at 9 a.m. on the first Saturday of each month January through May.
 Special examinations will also be given in other cities.